MTstateIntroStats/IntroStatActivitiesHybrid/_book/05-A07-inference-1cat_CI-simulation.md

 #### Use statistical analysis methods to draw inferences from the data {-}

-4. Write out the parameter of interest in words, in context of the study.  *Hint: this is the same as in Activity 4 and 5.*
+4. Write out the parameter of interest in words, in context of the study.  *Hint: this is the same as in Activity 6 and 7.*

 \vspace{0.5in}

+To create the null distribution we flipped a coin 16 times to simulate infants randomly choosing the helper toy with a probability of 50\%.

+5. Why can't we use a coin to simulate the bootstrap distribution.

+\vspace{0.7in}

+To create the bootstrap distribution.

+* First we would label the cards to represent the sample statistic: 14 helper and 2 hinderer.

+* Sample with replacement 16 times

+6. Using the cards provided by your instructor, create one bootstrap sample.
+Report your simulated sample proportion on the whiteboard.

+\vspace{0.3in}

 To use the computer simulation to create a bootstrap distribution, we will need to enter the